Health Information and Tools > Patient Care Handouts > Breast Self-Exam: Care Instructions

 Breast Self-Exam: Care Instructions

-A breast self-exam is when you check your breasts for lumps or changes.
-This regular exam helps you learn how your breasts normally look and feel.
+A breast self-exam means regularly checking your breasts for lumps or changes.
+Depending on your health history, your doctor may tell you to do breast self-exams.
+These help you learn how your breasts normally look and feel.
 Most breast problems or changes are not because of cancer.

-Breast self-exam is not a substitute for a mammogram.
-Having regular breast exams by your doctor and regular mammograms improve your chances of finding any problems with your breasts.
+Breast self-exams don't take the place of a mammogram.
+Having regular breast exams by your doctor and mammograms can improve your chances of finding any problems with your breasts.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.